Weather-OS/GDK-Proton/README.md

 ## For Minecraft

+**NOTES**: OpenSSL only works in protonified wine builds.
+You can use GDK-Proton (in the Releases section of this Repository) if you are not inclined to build proton from scratch yourself.

 To get online functionality working, you will need to follow this guide, exactly as mentioned:
 1) Download [mingw-w64-x86_64-curl](https://mirror.msys2.org/mingw/mingw64/mingw-w64-x86_64-curl-8.17.0-1-any.pkg.tar.zst) and extract it
 2) In the extracted folder, rename `mingw64/bin/libcurl-4.dll` to `XCurl.dll`.